Frequently Asked Questions

 I’m a UK foundation.
 Can I opt into this?

-You can also opt in without being a funder, however you will not be part of the official sample.
-Please contact Danielle Walker Palmour on danielle.walker@friendsprovidentfoundation.org.uk if you want to opt in and guarantee that you will get assessed (there is a small charge).
+You can also opt-in, in any give year, without being a funder.
+Please contact Danielle Walker Palmour on danielle.walker@friendsprovidentfoundation.org.uk if you would like to opt-in and be assessed .

 What is the timetable on what will happen next?